 The U.S. citizenship/eligible immigrant status of new family members must be declared and verified prior to the approval by the PHA of the family member being added to the lease.
-Residents are required to complete a "request to add member to household".
-Once the 50058 reflecting the changes in the household composition is completed and approved, a new Lease Agreement will be generated that reflects the new household composition, if a new family member is added.
+Residents are required to complete a "Request to Add member to household".

+Once the 50058 (reflecting the changes in the household composition) is completed and approved, a new Lease Agreement will be generated, reflecting the new household composition.